Nutrition Software for Hospitals

 - Additionally, you can combine multiple recipes into a dish and view the nutrition composition of the dish.

-- Nutrition facts labels and be downloaded and printed, or you can provide specific information such as calories on your menus.
+- A nutrition fact label can be downloaded and printed, or you can provide specific information such as calories on your menus.

 These results allow you to understand and control what you are serving hospital staff, patients, and visitors.
 Furthermore, it gives them the opportunity to make healthier choices for themselves.